What is Molybdenum disulfide?

 MoS2 with particle sizes of 1–100 µm is a common dry lubricant.
 Few alternatives can confer high lubricity and stability up to 350 °C in oxidizing environments.
 Sliding friction tests of MoS2 using a pin-on-disc tester at low loads (0.1–2 N) give friction coefficient values of <0.1.
 Molybdenum disulfide is often a component of blends and composites where low friction is sought.
 Various oils and greases are used because they retain their lubricity even in cases of almost complete oil loss, thus finding use in critical applications such as aircraft engines.
 MoS2 forms a composite with improved strength and reduced friction when added to plastics.
 Polymers filled with MoS2 include nylon (with the trade name Nylatron), Teflon, and Vespel.
 Self-lubricating composite coatings for high-temperature applications have been developed consisting of molybdenum disulfide and titanium nitride by chemical vapor deposition.

 Molybdenum disulfide particle size and purity will affect the product's Price, and the purchase volume can also affect the cost of Molybdenum disulfide.
 A large amount of large amount will be lower.
 The Price of Molybdenum disulfide is on our company's official website.

 Mis-Asia is a reliable and high-quality global chemical material supplier and manufacturer.
-It has over 12 years of experience providing ultra-high quality chemicals and nanotechnology materials, including Molybdenum Disulfide, nitride powder, graphite powder, sulfide powder, and 3D printing powder.
-If you are looking for high-quality and cost-effective Molybdenum Disulfide, you are welcome to contact us or inquire any time.
+It has over 12 years of experience providing ultra-high quality chemicals and nanotechnology materials, including Molybdenum disulfide, nitride powder, graphite powder, sulfide powder, and 3D printing powder.
+If you are looking for high-quality and cost-effective Molybdenum disulfide, you are welcome to contact us or inquire at any time.